jlbuster/Assign-07-JB/README.md

-# Assign-07-JB
-Carleton Coding Bootcamp - Updated Portfolio
+# Bootcamp Portfolio

-This is my updated portfolio containing everything you need to know about me!

-Feel free to contact me through any of the methods provided throughout my portfolio.

-This portfolio contains mostly html, as well as a little bit of css.
+## Details
+This application was created to showcase my projects as well as give all necessary information for one to contact me.
+This application displays a screenshot of each of my exemplary homework assignments.
+Along with this image, this portfolio also includes a brief description and links to the github repo, and the deployed application.

+## Technologies
+Simple application that runs on html and css.

+## Link to Portfolio
 Github Pages :  https://jlbuster.github.io/Assign-07-JB/